nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/advanced_modes/promiscuous_operation.rst

 The nRF70 Series devices support Promiscuous mode.
 Promiscuous mode of operation is only supported in connected Station mode.
-In Promiscuous mode of operation, all received IEEE 802.11 packets that belong to the connected Basic Service Set (BSS) are sent to the receiving application by the nRF70 Series Wi-Fi driver.
+In Promiscuous mode of operation, all received IEEE 802.11 packets that belong to the connected Basic Service Set (BSS) are sent to the receiving application by the nRF Wi-Fi driver.

 .. _ug_nrf70_developing_enabling_promiscuous_mode_feature: